Gum disease is a very common condition and most people will experience it at least once.

 You can do a lot to help yourself after all, you are the one who looks after your mouth in between visits to the practice.
 Your hygienist will show you how to remove plaque with a toothbrush and fluoride toothpaste.

-They will also have show you how to clean between your teeth with ‘interdental' brushes, floss or tape.
+They will also show you how to clean between your teeth with ‘interdental' brushes, floss or tape.

 There are many oral care products available, including specialist toothpastes, electric or ‘power' toothbrushes, and mouthwashes.